 7. About 58% of customers who booked a trip with the company ended up calling customer service afterward for help.

-The No. 1 reason people were calling?
-Because they simply couldn’t access their itinerary through the company’s website.
-With different teams focused on their own priorities — contact center reps were focused on reducing talk time, marketers were focused on growing audiences, product was focused on increasing revenue, and the web team was focused on rolling out features, no single team had ownership of solving for this simple (and pervasive) issue.
-Since then, the company has been able to get to the bottom of why these customers were calling and pinpoint where the breakdown in the digital customer experience was taking place, address the root cause online, and improve the overall customer experience, leading to a significant drop in calls from 58% to 15%.
+Why it Matters: The No. 1 reason people were calling Expedia’s customer service was because they simply couldn’t access their itinerary through the company’s website.
+Different teams focused on their own individual goals, which meant the ultimate goal of a positive total customer experience fell through the cracks.
+No single team had ownership of solving this simple (and pervasive) issue.
+The company has since employed efforts to pinpoint where the breakdown in the digital customer experience was taking place, address the root cause online, and improve the overall customer experience, leading to a significant drop in calls from 58% to 15%.